Herat Afghanistan Travel Guide

 Midday meal is the most substantial meal of the day, reflecting local customs plus recreation patterns.

-Emphasis is on freshly prepared, often slow-cooked dishes, which often reduces health risks.
+Emphasis is on freshly prepared, often slow-cooked dishes, that frequently reduces health risks.

 Observe sanitary practices at food stalls and restaurants for your well-being.